topgrade-rs/topgrade/SECURITY.md

 # Security Policy

 ## Reporting a vulnerability

-Go to [the security tab](https://github.com/topgrade-rs/topgrade/security) and click "Report a vulnerability"
+To report a security vulnerability, go to [the security tab](https://github.com/topgrade-rs/topgrade/security) and click "Report a vulnerability".

 ## Supported Versions